 When you are brand new to programming, programming paradigms are not of much importance.
 But as you go up the stairs and start creating complex programs and software, it is vital to understand which programming paradigm is best suited for your project.
 Before we begin, it is important to know what exactly a paradigm is.
 According to many cited definitions, a paradigm is ‘a set of assumptions, concepts, values, and practices that constitutes a way of viewing reality for the community that shares them, especially in an intellectual discipline’.

 Without good software, computers are like dumb machines.
 “There are about 18.2 million software developers worldwide, a number that is due to rise to 26.4 million by 2019, a 45% increase”, says Evans Data Corp in its latest Global Developer Population and Demographic Study.
-In this article, you will get an insight into what is coding (Coding for Beginners) and why you should care.
+In this article, you will get an insight into what is coding for beginners and why you should care.

 Functional programming is a programming paradigm in which it is tried to bind each and everything in pure mathematical functions.
 It is a declarative type of programming style that focuses on what to solve rather than how to solve (aimed by the imperative style of programming).